 These three-wheeled open-aired Made in Thailand vehicles are unique to Thailand.
-They have their origin in samlors, the human-pedalled vehicles which predominated before World War 2, but the addition of Japanese made small engines changed that sector, and it continues to live on.
+They have their origin in samlors, the human-pedaled vehicles which predominated before World War 2, but the addition of Japanese made small engines changed that sector, and it continues to live on.
+Their usage in Bangkok was common when I arrived in the mid-1990s but now there are a small fraction of them.
 They continue to be found in some places Bangkok, especially in tourist areas since they have some unique appeal to tourists.
-In small towns outside of Bangkok where there are few if any taxis, tuk-tuks are common.
+In small towns outside of Bangkok where there are few if any taxis, tuk-tuks are still much more common.

 The fare is negotiated.
 You may find that the fare comes out to be close to that of a taxi, for foreigners, so that the main benefit of tuk-tuks is the experience of the open air ride.
 The disadvantages include exposure to the pollution, the less comfortable ride and the heat if you stop at a traffic light for a long time.
 Of course, tuk-tuks are reasonable for only very short trips.